-The Office of Student Records determines program GPA for all Mid-State graduates.
+The registrar's office determines program GPA for all Mid-State graduates.
 A final program GPA will be determined and noted on the official transcript once all grades for the final semester have been submitted.

 Honor cords are available for purchase at campus bookstores.